lmammino/loige.co/content/posts/2019-08-15_lean-npm-packages/index.md

 ---

 Every developer in this planet knows how modular Node.js and the JavaScript ecosystem have become.
 This is probably due to the great job that package management systems and registries like [bower](https://bower.io/) (discontinued) and [npm](https://npm.com) carried over in the last few years.
-I personally believe that this is also a consequence of the "many small modules" philosophy that has been popularized within the ecosystem.
+I personally believe that this is also a consequence of the "many small modules" philosophy that has been popularized within the JavaScript ecosystem.

 This is great, but all that glitters is not gold...
 Look, for instance, at this picture for a second: